sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 Awesome!
 For the purpose of business continuity, it's perfectly fine to quickly destroy the server and allow Auto-Scaling to take over and spin up a new one.
 That said, if it happens again, soon thereafter you may have a bigger problem at hand.

-## 21-8 Adding Target Groups and Listeners
+## 22-8 Adding Target Groups and Listeners

 * TargetGroup 是auto scaling的属性之一
 * HealthCheck : port/ path /protaocol /TimeoutSeconds /IntervalSeconds
 * Listener 80端口
+* 负载均衡 Type: AWS::ElasticLoadBalancingV2::LoadBalancer

 #### Relationship between Target Groups and Auto Scaling groups.